AyK0o/Planty/wp-content/plugins/essential-blocks/readme.txt

 = Will Essential Blocks slow down my website speed? = No, Essential Blocks will not slow down your website.
 This Gutenberg blocks plugin brings you the outstanding facility of complete modular control over the activation of each individual block.
 We have also used optimized codes for this plugin which helps to load only the resources that are currently used.

 = I do not know how to code.
-Can I still use Essential Blocks?= Yes, you can still use Essential Blocks.
+Can I still use Essential Blocks? = Yes, you can still use Essential Blocks.
 These Gutenberg blocks are created in such a way that you can use them and customize them without code.

 = What other page builders can I use with this plugin? =